casorama0/BuggyRecRoomRPC/README.md

 ## Prerequisites
 * This program directly depends on RecNet's matchmaking API, so authorization is needed to utilize it:
-  * You MUST have [RecNetLogin's](https://github.com/Jegarde/RecNet-Login) source code in the project files
+  * You MUST have [RecNetLogin's](https://github.com/Jegarde/RecNet-Login) source code in the same directory as your download.
   * You MUST follow [RecNetLogin's setup instructions](https://github.com/Jegarde/RecNet-Login#setup).

 ## Configuration
 * Double check that the prerequisites are satisfied!
-If RecNetLogin is not present in your project files then the program will not work AT ALL.
+If RecNetLogin is not present in the program's directory, then the program will not work AT ALL.
 * This program requires minimal configuration.
 Upon the first startup of the program, you should be prompted to enter your username.
 After entering your username, you should not be asked again.
-You can prompt the program to ask for your username again by deleting the `accountInfo.json` file.
+You can prompt the program to ask for your username again by deleting the `accountInfo.json` file, or clearing all contents of it..

 ## Usage